We are updating information on remote learning, food service, and other questions as it is available. Continue to check here for more information.

-- UPDATE: Starting Friday, April 3, all New Yorkers–children and adults–can pick up 3 free grab-and-go meals a day from 400 school sites.
+- MEALS: All New Yorkers–children and adults–can pick up 3 free grab-and-go meals a day from 400 school sites.
 A google map of sites can be found here or on the DOE website here.
 Meals are available from 7:30-1:30.
 No ID or registration is required.

 - You can find a more information and a list of FAQs below.

 - Brooklyn Ascend Lower School